Welcome to the UK Education HUB

 • UK universities engaged in or interested in joint, dual, or twinning degree partnerships with Indian institutions.

-Based in the British Council’s Delhi building, the UKUIMP benefits from:
+Based in the British Council’s Delhi building, the UKIN benefits from:

-• A dedicated physical space co-located with the Education Hub.
+• A dedicated physical space co-located within the Education Hub.

 • Access to advanced video conferencing facilities, auditoriums, libraries, and event spaces in Delhi and Kolkata.